Monmouth College: Sustainability

 Monmouth College has reduced its energy consumption and has increased its recycling contributions in recent years.
 These efforts include energy reduction through the installation of new heating boilers throughout campus, the use of energy-efficient lighting, low-flow water systems and the replacement of windows in nearly all older buildings.
 The Center for Science and Business includes energy efficient heating/cooling systems and heat recapture exhaust systems among other features.
 Recycling efforts extend into every student residence and office building.
 Some students have also committed themselves to sustainability of food production by opting to live in the college's Garden theme housing which grows its own organic food and harvests its own honey using college facilities including seven acres set aside for such use.
 The college provides scholarships for students who have demonstrated leadership in sustainability prior to enrolling.

 The college provides free access to bicycles for student use, and an electric vehicle recharging station is located on campus.

-Students' life
+Student life

+Full-time students make up 100% of students.
 Students represent about 28 states and about nine countries.
 Ninety-three percent of students live on campus in dormitories, theme houses, Greek housing, or apartment buildings.

-There are over 120 student groups funded by the student government or the college, including cultural, religious, publications, professional, honors, fine and performing arts, political advocacy, service groups, housing, and athletic organizations.
+There are about 97 student groups funded by the student government or the college, including cultural, religious, publications, professional, honors, fine and performing arts, political advocacy, service groups, housing, and athletic organizations.